Australian Market and Social Research Society Limited: Code of professional behaviour

-AMSRS members are bound to observe the AMSRS' Code of Professional Behaviour, which provides an ethical framework for both conducting and reporting market and social research.
-In Australia, the market and social research industry operates under a co-regulatory system in which the peak industry body or bodies, such as ASMRS and AMSRO, develop codes of behaviour that are subsequently ratified by government, after which time, they become binding on all industry members.
+AMSRS members are bound to observe the AMSRS Code of Professional Behaviour, which provides an ethical framework for both conducting and reporting market and social research.
+In Australia, the market and social research industry operates under a co-regulatory system in which the peak industry body or bodies, such as ASMRS and AMSRO, develop codes of behaviour that are subsequently ratified by the government, after which time, they become binding on all industry members.
 The AMSRS code of professional behaviour is designed to ensure that strict standards of ethical and professional conduct are upheld.
-Both the AMSRO and AMSRS are empowered to investigate complaints, relating to breaches of the code, and can apply sanctions.
+Both the AMSRO and AMSRS are empowered to investigate complaints relating to code breaches and can apply sanctions.

 Members of AMSRS are bound by the following codes: